cloudinary/cloudinary_tinymce/README.md

     end
     ```

-4. Use the signed URL built on the server to initialize the tinyMCE editor, e.g.,
+5. Use the signed URL built on the server to initialize the tinyMCE editor (textarea is the jquery element you wish to decorate), e.g.,
     ```
     $.getJSON('/cms_config', function(config) { textarea.tinymce(config); });
     ```